Icon_Top_Black

 The Process

 Part I of this case study consists of Empathise, Define, Ideate and Prototype.
 Click HERE to see Part II, which includes Test, What I've Learned and Future Consideration.
-Or click HERE to see the summarized case study.
+Alternatively, click HERE to view the summarized case study.

 1